vitessio/website/content/en/docs/reference/features/topology-service.md

 ## Running multi cell environments

-When running an environment with multiple cells, it's essential to first create and configure your global topology service, then register each local cell topology to the global topology.
+When running an environment with multiple cells, it is essential to first create and configure your global topology service.
+Then define each local topology service to the global topology.
+As mentioned perviously, the global and local topology service can reside on the same or sperate implementation of etcd, zookeeper, or consul.
 At a higher level overview:

-* Create the global keystore service using etcd, zookeeper, or consul.
+* Create or locate an existing instance of etcd, zookeeper, or consul for the global topology service.
-* Use vtctld command to initialize it as the global topology service.
+* Use vtctl client commands to initialize the global topology service, providing the global topology implementation, and root directory.
   NOTE: for best practices the root dir should be set to `/vitess/global`.
-* For each cell create a local keystore service using a separate instance of etcd, zookeeper, or consul.
+* (Optional) For each cell create an instance of etcd, zookeeper, or consul for the local topology service.
+This step is optional as you may use the existing implementation used by the global topology service.
+If you create a new local instances, the technologies must match.
+For example, if you are using etcd for your global topology service then you must use etcd for your local topology service.
-* For each cell register the new local topology service with the global topology service using vtctl or vtctlclient commands.
-NOTE: for best practices the root dir should be set to `/vitess/${CELL_NAME}`.
+* For each cell, using the vtctl client commands, define the local topology service with the global topology service.
+This is done by providing the global topology service with the cell name, the local topology service, and the root directory.
+NOTE: for best practices the local root dir should be set to `/vitess/${CELL_NAME}` where `${CELL_NAME}` is the location of the cell `us-east-1, eu-west-2, etc`.
+* When starting a vttablet instance you must provide the global topology service as well as the `-tablet-path`, which implicitly includes the cell details.
+  With this information the vttablet process will read the local topology details from the global topology server.
+The vttablet process is only concerned with one local topology service.
-* When starting vtgate/vttablet commands, you will provide the global topology information, as well as the name of the cell.
-The information on the local cell topology will be passed to the process from the global topology service and your vtgate/vttablet will connect to the local topology service.
+* When starting a vtgate instance, you will provide the global topology service, as well as the `-cell` flag to explicitly provide the cell details.
+  With this information the vtgate process will retrieve the connection details it needs to connect to the applicable local topology server(s).
+Unlike the vttablet process, if you are watching more than one cell, in `-cells_to_watch` you may connect to multiple local topology services.

 ### Simple local configuration

-For this example run through, we will be assuming a single node etcd service for the global and local topology services.
-NOTE: Production environments can and should be configured with multiple etcd nodes at the global and local levels.
+For this example run through, we will be using two etcd services one for the global and one for local topology service.

+NOTE: Production environments can and should be configured with multiple instances at the global and local levels.

-1. Create the global etcd service to store our global values
+1. Create the global etcd service

 ``` sh
 export VTDATAROOT="/vt"